Send Your First Task in 5 Minutes

 1

-Sign up at humanrail.dev and create an organization.
+Sign up at humanrail.dev or log in to the customer dashboard.
 Navigate to Settings → API Keys and generate a new key.

 Note